 While studying to become a doctor, Leipoldt also trained under French master chef Auguste Escoffier.

-C L Leipoldt is a complex and fascinating figure in South Africa’s culinary history.
+C Louis Leipoldt is a complex and fascinating figure in South Africa’s culinary history.
 A brilliant scholar with a relentless mind, Christian Frederick Louis Leipoldt was a journalist, botanist, doctor, chef, author, poet, playwright and noted gourmand.

-Forced to spend time at home, time spent in the company of the family cook, Maria, proved a formative time for the culinary figure CL Leipoldt.
+Forced to spend time at home, time spent in the company of the family cook, Maria, proved a formative time for the culinary figure Leipoldt.
 She taught him the art of creating tasty, slow-cooked food, and revealed the medicinal properties of herbs to him.

 Leipoldt’s love affair with food and wine continued throughout his life, and he produced several gastronomic volumes.
 Among his best-known food and wine publications is Kos vir die Kenner (Food for the Connoisseur) and Leipoldt’s Cape Cookery.
 Three Hundred Years of Cape Wine covers the history of wine at the Cape up to Leipoldt’s time, while Polfyntjies vir die Proe (Token for the Tastebuds) is a collection of light-hearted essays covering all aspects of food.

 The scope of Leipoldt’s food and wine books, like their author, is deliciously bold.
 His works are filled with exotic indigenous dishes, from supreme of flamingo to tortoise bredie (stew).
 Leipoldt’s prose and recipes will titillate your culinary imagination.

 If you are in the Cederberg area, about 17km north of Clanwilliam, you will find Leipoldt's grave in a small cave which still has traces of rock art.
 The grave is signposted from the Pakhuis Pass.